shamsuzzamansadi/libraryBird/README.md

 libraryBird
 ===========

 Its an complete library system which is portable.
-It's underconstruction we will upload it soon.
+Our language is C++ and use QT for UI.